cropgeeks/hpc-help/publications.rst

 2025:

+- https://doi.org/10.1101/2025.08.01.668108 - BeeSAM2: detecting bees in cherry flowers using timelapse images and foundational models
 - https://doi.org/10.1093/sysbio/syaf027 - Rampant Reticulation in a Rapid Radiation of Tropical Trees—Insights from Inga (Fabaceae)
 - https://doi.org/10.1093/botlinnean/boaf021 - Nuclear phylogenomics and revised tribal classification of Achariaceae, with a redefinition of Oncoba (Salicaceae)
 - https://doi.org/10.70782/heringeriana.v19ib.918067 - Targeted DNA sequencing and morphology show that Psidium decussatum and P. salutare are distinct species